-Find Out Your Family History of Eye Disease at Family Reunions
+Ask Your Family About Their History of Eye Disease

 Having a family history of eye disease can put you at a higher risk for developing one yourself.
 But, do you know if anyone in your family has ever had an eye disease?
-Family reunions are a great time to find out.
+Ask some questions at your next family get-together to find out.

 If you are age 65 and older or have a family history of glaucoma, you might even qualify for a free eye exam through EyeCare America.
 See if you or a loved one is eligible.